vamshiiyer/Vamshi_Final_Year_Project/README.md

 ## Conclusion
 This project demonstrates practical knowledge of cybersecurity concepts, automated vulnerability analysis, backend API development, frontend integration, and accessibility enhancements through voice-based output.
 It fulfills all requirements of a Final Year Engineering Project.

+## License

+This project is licensed under the MIT License.

+© 2026 Ayyavari Vamshi Krishna.
+All rights reserved.